 The machine is now basically assembled.
-Refer to [Pumps, Hoses and Fittings](#).
+Refer to [Pumps, Hoses and Fittings](#) for hose assembly information.

 Pumps, Hoses and Fittings

 The machine comes supplied with pump and components necessary for normal use.
 Some machines may include extra or optional lance attachments, nozzles, extension hoses etc. The basic methods for connecting hoses and using various fittings remains the same.
 Some information below may or may not apply explicitly to your machine.